 This tasty sauce is made of tomatoes, roasted almonds, olive oil, and vinegar.
 (Sometimes hazelnuts are used in place of the almonds.)
 Romesco sauce is served with fish, seafood, or in Cataluña, calcots—blackened or barbequed green onions.

-This vegetable sauce comes from the region of Cataluña and is made with garlic, onions, eggplant, zucchini, tomatoes, peppers, and of course, olive oil.
+This vegetable sauce comes from the region of Cataluña and is made with garlic, onions, eggplant, zucchini, tomatoes, peppers and, of course, olive oil.
 It is similar to the Southern French sauce ratatouille.
-A popular dish served is bacalao con samfaina (cod fish with vegetables).
+A popular dish served is bacalao con samfaina (codfish with vegetables).

 Sofrito is a sauce made of tomatoes, garlic, onions, and olive oil.
 Sometimes, it includes peppers as well.
 It can accompany dishes such as tortilla española or it may be an ingredient in a dish.
 If a Spanish cook is in a hurry at home, he or she may simply open a can of tomato sauce and add it to a pan of sautéed onions and garlic, rather than starting with fresh tomatoes.

-This sauce owes its name and color to the parsley, which its main ingredient.
+This sauce owes its name and color to parsley, which its main ingredient.
 It also includes garlic, olive oil, and white wine.
 It is used in many fish and shellfish dishes, including salmon en salsa verde.

 Spanish vinaigrette is made by mixing vinegar, olive oil, onions, and herbs.
 Sometimes capers or sardines are added for a bit of extra flavor.

 In the Canary Islands, "mojos" or sauces are made with vinegar and oil and are served cold, as an accompaniment to potatoes, meat, and fish.
-These "mojos" can be red or green and are, sometimes, spicy.
+These "mojos" can be red or green and are sometimes, spicy.